Jonas Jennings

-Jonas Duran Jennings (born November 21, 1977) is a former American football offensive tackle that played in the National Football League (NFL).
-He was drafted by the Buffalo Bills in the third round of the 2001 NFL Draft.
+Jonas Duran Jennings (born November 21, 1977) is an American former professional football player who was an offensive tackle that played in the National Football League (NFL).
+He was selected by the Buffalo Bills in the third round of the 2001 NFL draft.
 He has also played for the San Francisco 49ers.
-He played college football at Georgia.
-Jennings is now Director of Player Development for his alma mater, the University of Georgia.
+He played college football for the Georgia Bulldogs.
+Jennings is now director of player development for his alma mater, the University of Georgia.
 He was part of the Bulldogs' coaching staff that won the National Championship over Alabama in the 2021 season.

 Professional career

 Buffalo Bills

-Jennings was drafted by the Buffalo Bills in the third round of the 2001 NFL Draft with the 95th overall pick.
+Jennings was drafted by the Buffalo Bills in the third round of the 2001 NFL draft with the 95th overall pick.

 In 2001, Jennings played 12 games, all of which he started at right tackle.

 In 2002, he moved to left tackle, starting all 15 games in which he appeared.

 After 11 games in 2003, Jennings was placed on injured reserve with a toe injury.

 His final season with the Bills was 2004, when he started and played in 14 games.